xircleag/layer-patch/README.md

     participants: ["mary", "joe"]

-**Set operation means that if the value is not found, its a no-op, not an error.**
+**Remove from Set means that if the value is not found, its a no-op, not an error.**

 Initial State: